David Brooks, a New York Times columnist, to speak in Winston-Salem about his new book

-David Brooks, a New York Times opinion columnist, will speak about his views of bringing together people in a divided U.S. society at 6 p.m.
-Thursdsay at Reynolds Auditorium in Winston-Salem.
+David Brooks, a New York Times opinion columnist, will be in Winston-Salem next week to talk about bringing together people in a divided U.S. society.

-Brooks’ appearance is the part of the event, “Better Communities and Better Lives,” which is sponsored by the Winston-Salem Foundation.
+Brooks’ appearance is part of “Better Communities and Better Lives,” an event is sponsored by the Winston-Salem Foundation.
+His talk is scheduled to begin at 6 p.m.
+Thursday at Reynolds Auditorium, 301 N. Hawthorne Road.

 Scott Wierman, the foundation’s president, said that Brooks’ visit is part of his organization’s celebration of its 100th anniversary in Winston-Salem.